CoRD2-Senior-Design/CoRD2-Website/README.md

 ## Running the Application
 To run the app use a terminal and navigate to the apps directory.
 Then run `flutter run -d chrome`.
 This will compile the web app and run it in a chrome browser.
-Flutter doesn't support hot reload for web browsers so everytime you make a change you'll have to re-run the command.
+Flutter doesn't support hot reload for web browsers so everytime you make a change you'll have to press `r` in the terminal.